allemanau/NUIT_tensorflow/README.md

 ## Prep

-In order to focus on deep learning and TensorFlow, we will work from Google Colab using this repository.
+In order to ensure a seamless workshop experience, we will not depend on local Jupyter/Python installations, but instead work from Google Colab.
 Consequently, there's no need to install nor download anything - you will work from notebooks directly in Google Colab.

-Following the steps below:
+Instructions for opening a notebook:

 - Log in to Google
 - Open Google Colab: [https://colab.research.google.com](https://colab.research.google.com)
 - Go to File > Open notebook
 - Click on the GitHub tab
-- Open the notebook we are working on
+- Open the current notebook

 We will go through the steps together at the end of the short intro presentation.